emboldagency/embold-tailwind-blocks/README.md

 It extracts the acf-composer and acf-builder packages that Sage built on into a plugin.
 We can include our own default Block and Field classes in the plugin files to jumpstart theme development.

+If for some reason you need to tweak or modify what comes with the plugin you can copy the file into your theme and tweak it.
+Need the Statistics block to do something slightly different?
+Copy its app/Blocks/Statistics.php from the plugin to your theme and the theme files take priority.
+You can do this with the Padding field, or any views as well.

 It includes the following by default:

 ### Blocks